thatbudakguy/qg/locations/evereska/groaning-cave.md

 https://www.youtube.com/watch?v=jxzX3OHaGw8
 plus cave ambience on watch2gether
 ## Background
+This
 ## Areas
 ### Entrance
 ### Mythal room
 The room containing the Mythal Stone was protected by a powerful ward, but once Sandesyl realized what was concealed in the room, she abducted Mithriel Summergale in order to obtain entrance.
-Mithriel knew of the existence of this room but had never entered it; Araevin is the only one who had.
 ###